The Persistence of Neural Collapse Despite Low-Rank Bias: Introduction

-In the final stages of this document’s preparation, we became aware of a recent study by Jacot et al. \cite{jacot2024wide}.
-This work provides a rigorous demonstration that NC occurs in networks of sufficient width trained with SGD and L2 regularization.
-Their network design, which appends linear layers to the end of a nonlinear network, is similar to our model but differs significantly in its focus on NC rather than DNC, its use of MSE loss, its avoidance of unconstrained features, and by not considering low-rank bias.
-We see these works as complementary in exploring the prevalence of these phenomena.
+\textbf{Neural collapse}: Many researchers have studied the conditions under which NC emerges using UFMs \cite{Mixon2020, fang2021exploring}, including across various loss functions \cite{Zhou2022, Mixon2020, ji2022an, Han2022}.
+Landscape analyses have revealed a favorable optimization structure, where the loss surface contains only global minima and non-degenerate saddles \cite{zhou22c, zhu2021geometric, ji2022an}.
+Extensions of NC research have explored its behavior in settings with a large number of classes \cite{jiang2023generalized} and imbalanced class distributions \cite{yang2022inducing, thrampoulidis2022imbalance, fang2021exploring, Dang2023NeuralCI, hong2023neural}.
+Generalizations from the hard-label setting have also been considered for the language setting \cite{Zhao2024ImplicitGO} and multi-class regression \cite{andriopoulos2024prevalence}.
+The influence of dataset properties on NC has also been examined \cite{hong2024beyond, kothapalli2024kernel}.
+Jacot et al. \cite{jacot2024wide} show that NC arises in wide networks with an architecture similar to our own, but they do not address DNC, low-rank bias, or use the UFM.
+NC has also been linked to various practical aspects of deep learning \cite{su2023robustness, galanti2021role, li2022principled, hui2022limitations, wu2024pursuing, zhang2024epa}, and the impact of different network architectures has also been explored \cite{li2024residual, wu2024linguistic}.
+For a review of NC, see \cite{Kothapalli2022}.

+To theoretically analyze DNC, researchers have employed deep UFMs, particularly for MSE loss.
+This includes two-layer networks \cite{Tirer2022}, linear layers \cite{Dang2023NeuralCI, garrod2024unifying}, binary classification \cite{Sukenik2023}, and more general settings \cite{sukenik2024neural}.
+Additionally, DNC has been studied beyond the UFM framework using unique layer-wise training procedures \cite{beaglehole2024average}.
+Zangrando et al. \cite{zangrando2024neural} examine how DNC and weight decay lead to a low-rank bias.
+Our work, which considers solutions with lower rank than DNC, diverges substantially from theirs.

-\textbf{Low-Rank Bias:} Low-rank bias has been described in a variety of contexts; with a prominent example being matrix completion \cite{NEURIPS2019_c0c783b5, Chou2020GradientDF}, where the minimization of the nuclear norm \cite{Wang2019LowrankMR} or Schatten quasi-norm \cite{Nie2012LowRankMR} are used to recover low-rank matrices from a subset of their entries.
-Wang et al. \cite{Wang2023ImplicitBO} demonstrate that, when using linear networks in this context, stochastic gradient descent (SGD) can jump to lower- rank solutions but not back.
+\textbf{Low-rank bias}: Low-rank bias has been studied for matrix completion \cite{NEURIPS2019_c0c783b5, Chou2020GradientDF}, where Schatten quasi-norm minimization \cite{Nie2012LowRankMR, Wang2019LowrankMR} is used to recover low-rank matrices from partial observations.
+Wang et al. \cite{Wang2023ImplicitBO} show that in linear networks trained for matrix completion, stochastic gradient descent (SGD) can jump to lower-rank solutions but not back.